RpDp-git/Sample-Weather-and-Time/README.md

 # Sample-Weather-and-Time
-Sample code to get weather and time using python built in libraries
+Sample code to get weather and time using python3 built in libraries.